 In response to this humanitarian crisis, the Diocese of Laredo is opening a migrant shelter.

 Located at San Francisco Javier Church, a poor mission church with deep ties to the Latino community, the shelter will safely serve asylum seekers awaiting their hearings.
-The church has 70 beds ready and has opened its doors, but they need $25,000 by next Friday to ensure that they can provide much needed food, shelter and emotional support for those in need.
+With funds generous donors have already provided, the shelter has purchased a washer and dryer for use by to provide the migrants clean clothes, and has helped to pay staff salaries and utilties.
+They need to raise $25,000 to ensure that they can continue to provide food, shelter and emotional support for those in need.

 They can’t do it alone.
 They need your help today.